status-im/specs/docs/draft/13-3rd-party.md

 ## Why 3rd party API can be a problem?
 Relying on 3rd party APIs interferes with `censorship resistance` Status principle.
-Since we aim to avoid suppression of information it is important to reduce amount of 3rd parties crucial for app functionality.
+Since Status aims to avoid suppression of information it is important to reduce amount of 3rd parties crucial for app functionality.

 ## 3rd party APIs used by current Status app